pranavpr/cardinfo.github.io/_posts/2019-05-25-niyo-global-forex-card-review.md

 This card is currently being issued to Indian Citizens holding a valid PAN card and address proof (Aadhaar, Passport etc.).

-{% include image.html image="niyo-global-card-process.jpg" alt="NiYO Global Card Process" class="img-center" %}
+{% include image.html image="niyo-global-card-process.jpg" alt="NiYO Global Card Process" class="img-center mb-3" %}

 You can apply online for this card using my referral link below: